- Performance and fit

 Key Questions

-A. Reputation of the foreign university
+A. Reputation of the foreign higher education institution

 - Is information available on how many publications there are in peer-reviewed journals?